Catizard/lampghost/README.md

 ```bash
 $ ./lampghost ghost Catizard Red --tags
 ```

+Hint: use H/J/K/L or arrow keys to move, enter to select, esc to back

 > [!NOTE]
 > If you haven't generate any tags, remove '--tag' flag.